stimms/grunt-spawn/README.md

 You can also add more of your own tasks.
 Here is a brief description of the elements involved:

- - 'cmd': The path to the executable you would like to spawn
+ - `cmd`: The path to the executable you would like to spawn
- - 'clump': True for one command, many files.
+ - `clump`: True for one command, many files.
 False for command per file.
- - 'args': The parameters you want to supply to the cmd
+ - `args`: The parameters you want to supply to the cmd
- - 'special args':{0}: The parameter where the file/files should be put
+ - `special args`:{0}: The parameter where the file/files should be put
- - 'incl':object: Additional filtering you might want to do for inclusions
+ - `incl`:object: Additional filtering you might want to do for inclusions
- - 'incl/op': This would be the function to match backed on to string.js(see npm)
+ - `incl/op`: This would be the function to match backed on to string.js(see npm)
- - 'incl'/val': The value that should be used for the string comparison
+ - `incl'/val`: The value that should be used for the string comparison
- - 'excl': Same as incl but just the opposite
+ - `excl`: Same as incl but just the opposite
- - 'files': Please see the in depth article on how to configure tasks on the gruntjs web
+ - `files`: Please see the in depth article on how to configure tasks on the gruntjs web

 Ciao! :)